xiggo/desktop-wallet/src/plugins/README.md

 ## Plugin System

-Extends the ARK Desktop Wallet with features that are not built into the core.
+Extends the Payvo Wallet with features that are not built into the core.

 ```jsx
 const MyPlugin = ({ onClick }) => <button onClick={onClick}>Fetch</button>;